chessturo/linear-algebra/pages/ch1/intro-systems.md

 (I'll leave it to you to take a crack at solving this one to demonstrate the amount of work needed to find the solution.)
-The goal of solving linear systems using the methods of linear algebra is to turn a system of equations like this hard exaple into a system of equations that's more like the easy example.
+The goal of solving linear systems using the methods of linear algebra is to turn a system of equations like this hard example into a system of equations that's more like the easy example.

 ## Types of Solutions